oracle-livelabs/apex/oci-document-understanding/1-configure-oci-keys/1-configure-oci-keys.md

     ![Profile Menu](images/add-api-key.png " ")

-7. The key is added, and the Configuration File Preview is displayed.
+7. The key is added, and the Configuration file preview is displayed.
 Copy and save the configuration file snippet from the text box into a notepad.
 You will use this information to create Oracle APEX Web Credentials.

     ![Profile Menu](images/configuration-preview.png " ")